The sanctuary must be “measured” before the city can be inhabited, but first, it must be “trampled underfoot” by the nations – Revelation 11:1-2.

 In the preceding vision, John was commanded to “prophesy again over many peoples and nations and tongues and kings,” setting the stage for the next two visions, the “measuring of the sanctuary and altar” and the “two witnesses.”
 Both visions are connected by the equivalent figures of “forty-two months” and “1,260-days.”

 The angel directed John to “measure” the “sanctuary,” the “altar,” AND “those who were rendering divine service” in it, and then the “holy city” was handed over to the “nations” to be “trampled underfoot for forty-two months.”

 - (Revelation 11:1-2) – “ And a reed like a staff was given to me, and one was saying, Rise, and measure the sanctuary of God, the altar, and them who are rendering homage in it; and the court outside the sanctuary cast outside, and do not measure, because it has been given to the nations, and the holy city they will tread underfoot forty-two months.”

-Although the “nations” and the “kings of the earth” remain hostile to the “Lamb” throughout the book, both groups are found among its inhabitants.
-The next vision about the “two witnesses” will begin to explain how this unexpected and paradoxical turn of events will be achieved.
+Although the “nations” and the “kings of the earth” remain hostile to the “Lamb” throughout the book, both groups are found among the inhabitants when “New Jerusalem” descends to the earth.

 The next vision about the “two witnesses” begins to explain how this unexpected and paradoxical turn of events will be achieved.
 The “Lamb” will use the coming war against his “saints” by the “Dragon” and his earthly vassals to achieve victory and reap the final harvest of the earth.
 Believers will overcome the Devil by faithfully enduring persecution, and, in the end, “New Jerusalem” will be fully populated.